 In Oviedo, however, the average commute to work is quite long.
 On average, people spend 31.76 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 Although the majority of commuting trips in the city are by private automobile, Oviedo is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Oviedo area by reducing both traffic and air pollution.

 The citizens of Oviedo are among the most well-educated in the nation: 42.17% of adults in Oviedo have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 The per capita income in Oviedo in 2010 was $31,251, which is upper middle income relative to Florida and the nation.
 This equates to an annual income of $125,004 for a family of four.
 However, Oviedo contains both very wealthy and poor people as well.

 Oviedo is an extremely ethnically-diverse city.
 The people who call Oviedo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oviedo residents report their race to be White, followed by Black or African-American.
 Oviedo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 20.55% of the city’s residents.
 Important ancestries of people in Oviedo include Irish, English, Italian, and Polish.

 The most common language spoken in Oviedo is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Langs. of India.